material-components/material-components-web/packages/mdc-textfield/README.md

 `mdc-text-field` | Mandatory.
 `mdc-text-field--filled` | Styles the text field as a filled text field.
 `mdc-text-field--outlined` | Styles the text field as an outlined text field.
-`mdc-text-field--fullwidth` | Styles the text field as a full width text field.
 `mdc-text-field--textarea` | Indicates the text field is a `<textarea>`.
 `mdc-text-field--disabled` | Styles the text field as a disabled text field.
 `mdc-text-field--with-leading-icon` | Styles the text field as a text field with a leading icon.